Kuadrant/wasm-shim/README.md

 kubectl port-forward --namespace default deployment/envoy 8000:8000
 ```

-There is then a single auth policy defined for e2e testing:
+There is then a single auth action set defined for e2e testing:

 * `auth-a` which defines auth is required for requests to `/get` for the `AuthConfig` with `effective-route-1`